-Specified financial measures Usefulness Calculation Adjusted diluted earnings per share by management to assess the Corporation's performance before the impact of impairment of assets, acquisition, integration, restructuring and other costs, and loss (gain) on debt modification and/or Adjusted diluted earnings per share excludes certain items that management believes could affect the comparability of the Corporation's financial results and could potentially distort the analysis of trends in business performance.
-Excluding the impact of these items does not imply they are non-recurring.
+Specified financial measures Usefulness Calculation Adjusted diluted earnings per share by management to assess the Corporation's performance before the impact of impairment of assets, acquisition, integration, restructuring and other costs, and loss (gain) on debt modification and/or Adjusted profit attributable to owners of the Corporation is a non-IFRS financial measure.
+For more details on this financial measure, please refer to the "Non-IFRS financial measures" sub-section.